Introduction

 This phenomenon does not necessarily depend on the actual amount of money available.
 Even individuals with relatively stable incomes can experience cognitive scarcity if they believe their resources are not sufficient to handle future risks.

-In the financial context, this means that the feeling of scarcity can profoundly influence how individuals interpret economic opportunities.
+For money decisions, this attentional shift can profoundly influence how individuals interpret economic opportunities.
 Decisions that require planning, such as investing, saving, or starting long-term financial projects, may seem more difficult when the mind is concentrated on solving immediate concerns.

 Research in economic psychology also shows that the perception of scarcity can alter financial priorities.
 Instead of considering strategies for wealth growth, individuals tend to focus on preserving existing resources.